lichuanr/ECE244-C-projects/README.md

 # ECE244-Projects
 <body>
-<h4>The code in this repository are my solutions for ECE244 labs at the University of Toronto.Please do not use it for your own course work, thank you.
-Feel Free to email me for any mistakes in the repo or if you have any questions about C++ programming.
+<h4>The code in this repository are my solutions for ECE244 labs at the University of Toronto.
+Please do not use it for your own course work, thank you.</h4>
+<h4>Feel Free to email me for any mistakes in the repo or if you have any questions about C++ programming.
 <a href="mailto:chuanrui.li@mail.utoronto.ca?Subject=ECE244" target="_top">Send me a mail</a></h4>
 <ul>
 <li><h4>Lab2</h4></li>